fernandaroeg/RoDaAd_ROS/groundtruth_data_adapter/README.md

 	![GroundTruth Path Data](gtruth_path_bag.png)
 	![TF trees for gtruth path](gtruth_path_tftree_cases.png)

-	To compile data the launch file needs to be modified with the name of the environment and the location of the 2 corresponding .txt files.
+	To compile the data the launch file needs to be modified with the name of the environment and the location of the 2 corresponding .txt files.
 Then run the following command:

 		roslaunch groundtruth_data_adapter groundtruth_path_adapter.launch

 For more specific details on the groundtruth_data_adapter please refer to section 5.3 of [file](https://github.com/fernandaroeg/ROS_AMCL_Hybrid_Localization/blob/master/TFM_Localizacion_Rodriguez_Fernanda.pdf)

+To visualize the data in rviz launch the map and play the groundtruth path bag using the command:

+	rosbag play groundtruth_path_scenario.bag

-Visualize in rviz the groundtruth path and TF selecting /map as fixed frame and adding Path and TF visualization.
+Visualize in rviz the groundtruth path by selecting /map as fixed frame and adding Path and TF visualization.
 ![Rviz groundtruth path for all env](gtruth_path_tf_env.png)

 To inspect the contents of the bag files run the following command in the location where the bag files are located: